DarkVole/bloccit/README.md

 ### Overview and Purpose

-This checkpoint lays out the user stories and acceptance criteria you will use while building Bloccit: an application where users can create topics, posts, and comments as well as vote and favorite posts.
+Bloccit is an application where users can create topics, posts, and comments as well as vote and favorite posts.

 ### Objectives

-After this checkpoint, you should be able to:
+Key aspects for this project:

-* Understand the user stories and acceptance criteria for this project.
+* Apply user stories and acceptance criteria for a project.
-* Explain MVC.
+* Apply Model-View-Controller Pattern (MVC)
-* Discuss the principle of separation of concerns.
+* Use Node.js and Postgres and SQL databases

-### Getting Started
+### Introduction

-During this section of the roadmap, you will build and deploy a Reddit-like web application we affectionately call Bloccit.
-Bloccit will have many features such as authentication, authorization, creating topics, posts, comments, favoriting, and voting amongst others.
-This checkpoint will cover foundational concepts and define the user stories that will guide the rest of this project.
+Bloccit contains features such as authentication, authorization, creating topics, posts, comments, favoriting, and voting amongst others.

 ### The Model-View-Controller Pattern (MVC)
-As we've seen before, the MVC pattern allows for your application to have a separation of concerns, allowing specific sections of your application to be in charge of specific functionality.
+The MVC pattern allows for this application to have a separation of concerns, allowing specific sections of the application to be in charge of specific functionality.

 ### Model
 The Model consists of the data structures needed to store information and the methods used to interface with the data layer of the application.